When a business trades is has a working capital requirement, it buys goods from suppliers, holds them as inventory, and then sells them to customers.

 Inventory = Days inventory x Daily cost of sales Inventory = Days inventory x Daily revenue x (1 - Gross margin %) Inventory = 30 x (182,500 / 365) x (1 - 40%) Inventory = 9,000 Inventory % = 9,000 / 182,500 = 4.9%

-The inventory working capital requirement is 9,000 or 4.9% of revenue.
-Again, any lack of control, letting inventory levels rise, can cause severe cash flow problems.
+In this situation the inventory working capital requirement is 9,000 or 4.9% of revenue.
+As before, any lack of control, letting inventory levels rise, can cause severe cash flow problems.
 For example, if the inventory levels rose to 120 days (4 months inventory), the working capital requirement increases to 36,000 or 19.7% of revenue.

 Of course as we have seen above, the need for working capital to fund inventory and accounts receivable, can be reduced by increasing the credit terms with suppliers (accounts payable).
-As the payments to suppliers are at cost, we can use a similar procedure and calculation to that used for inventory.
+In this case as payments to suppliers are at cost, we use a similar calculation to that used for inventory.

-Suppose we are given 20 days credit by the supplier, and again the gross margin percentage is 40%, the working capital requirement reduction as a result of supplier credit terms is calculated as follows:
+To demonstrate suppose we are given 20 days credit by the supplier.
+If the gross margin percentage is 40%, the working capital requirement reduction as a result of supplier credit terms is as follows:

 Accounts payable = Days credit x Daily cost of sales Accounts payable = Days credit x Daily revenue x (1 - Gross margin %) Accounts payable = 20 x (182,500 / 365) x (1 - 40%) Accounts payable = 6,000 Accounts payable % = 6,000 / 182,500 = 3.3%

-The accounts payable working capital reduction is 6,000 or 3.3% of revenue.
-It is better where possible to negotiate better terms with suppliers rather than increase supplier credit terms by delaying payment, as sooner or later the overdue accounts will lead to supply problems.
+In this case the accounts payable working capital reduction is 6,000 or 3.3% of revenue.
+It is important to realize that it is better where possible to improve supplier credit terms by negotiation rather than by delaying payment.
+Delayed payment will sooner or later lead to overdue accounts and consequent supply problems.

 Net Working Capital Requirement